 CONAMA’s Resolution 13 of December 1995 forbids the production and installation of new CFC equipment, including chillers.
 CONAMA’s Resolution 267 of September 2000 keeps the ban on the use of controlled substances in Annexes A and B in new national and imported equipment.

-The MMA only controls the import of substances and the Ministry of Industries controls the introduction of new equipment.
+The MMA/Ibama only controls the import of substances and the Ministry of Industries controls the introduction of new equipment.

 According to ABRAVA, several resolutions are under implementation in relation to energy consumption for new buildings and to split AC installations.